Supporting Neurodivergent Learners: Evidence-Based Handwriting Strategies

 Reduce Perceived Workload

 I use 1/2 sized horizontal worksheets for my small group RTI students.
+Students with ADHD often shutdown when they see handwriting work that looks too long for their sustained attention.
 This simple change decreases anticipated workload and extraneous cognitive load.
 Once done we flip and try it with our eyes shut.

 For K students, we make rings of letters we learned (like they do for site words) and laminate them for quick practice.
 Great way to practice the name!
 The wipe off marker is just so satisfying to the K-1 age group.
 And one and done decreases perceived effort and increases engagement .